-As of December 31, 2013, the Company had a domestic net operating loss carryforward ("NOL"), of approximately \$109.0 million, a domestic alternative minimum tax credit of approximately \$297 thousand and a domestic research and development tax credit carryforward of approximately \$598 thousand for federal tax purposes.
-The Company's federal NOL is expected to expire as follows if unused: \$103.1 million in 2018 through 2022, \$5.5 million in 2024 and 2025 and \$385 thousand in 2027.
+As of December 31, 2014, the Company had a domestic net operating loss carryforward ("NOL"), of approximately \$108.4 million, a domestic alternative minimum tax credit of approximately \$307 thousand and a domestic research and development tax credit carryforward of approximately \$472 thousand for federal tax purposes.
+The Company's federal NOL is expected to expire as follows if unused: \$102.5 million in 2018 through 2022, \$5.5 million in 2024 and 2025 and \$385 thousand in 2027.
 The NOL and tax credit carryforwards are subject to alternative minimum tax limitations and to examination by the tax authorities.
 In addition, the Company had a "change of ownership" as defined under the provisions of Section 382 of the Internal Revenue Code of 1986, as amended (an "Ownership Change").

 The Company does not believe this Ownership Change will place a significant restriction on its ability to utilize its NOL in the future.
-The Company has established a valuation allowance against those NOL's for which it is more likely than not that they will expire unutilized.
-There can be no assurance that valuation allowance adjustments will not occur if projected financial results are not met, or otherwise.
-On September 13, 2013, the IRS released the final tangible property regulations under section 162 and 263, which generally apply to taxable years beginning on or after January 1, 2014.
-The company has reviewed the final regulations, and does not anticipate any material financial statement impact resulting from these final regulations.
+The Company has established a valuation allowance against those NOL's for which it is estimated to be more likely than not that they will expire unutilized.

 The Company is subject to income taxes in the U.S. federal jurisdiction, and various foreign, state and local jurisdictions.
 Tax regulations within each jurisdiction are subject to the interpretation of the related tax laws and regulations and require significant judgment to apply.
-In the United States, the tax years 2010 - 2012 remain open to examination by the federal Internal Revenue Service and the tax years 2009 - 2012 remain open for various state taxing authorities.
+In the United States, the tax years 2011 - 2013 remain open to examination by the federal Internal Revenue Service and the tax years 2010 - 2013 remain open for various state taxing authorities.